 Director Meeting and Attendance

-During 2017, our board held three (3) in-person regular meetings, sixteen (16) conference-call meetings, and acted twenty three (23) times by unanimous written consent.
+During 2019, our Board of Directors held four (4) in-person regular meetings, ten (10) conference-call meetings, and acted one (1) time by unanimous written consent.
 In addition, the directors considered Company matters and had frequent communication with each other apart from the formal meetings.
-No board member attended fewer than 75% of the total board meetings or of meetings held by all committees on which he served during 2017.
+No board member attended fewer than 75% of the total board meetings or of meetings held by all committees on which he served during 2019.

-Our board currently consists of Messrs.
-Travers, Russell, Ruckdaeschel, Scott, Kay, Boris and Mr. Harned.
-Biographical information regarding Messrs, Travers, Russell, Ruckdaeschel, Kay, and Harned is set forth above.
-Biographical information regarding Mr. Boris is set forth below under “Named Executive Officers.”
+Our Board of Directors currently consists of Messrs.
+Travers, Russell, Ruckdaeschel, Kay, and Harned.
+Biographical information regarding Messrs.
+Travers, Russell, Ruckdaeschel, Kay, and Harned is set forth above.

-Our board has determined that each of our directors nominees other than Mr. Travers and Mr. Russell, and each of our current directors, other than Mr. Travers, Mr. Russell, and Mr. Boris, is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended and NASDAQ rules.
+Our Board of Directors has determined that each of our director nominees (who are also our current directors) other than Mr. Travers and Mr. Russell, is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and NASDAQ rules.
 We believe that we are compliant with the independence criteria for boards of directors under applicable laws and regulations and the NASDAQ Stock Market.
-The board may meet independently of management as required.
+The board has met and may continue to meet independently of management as required.

 We have an audit committee, a compensation committee and a nominating committee.

 Our audit committee consists of Edward Kay, Timothy Harned, and Alexander Ruckdaeschel, each of whom is a non-employee director.
-Our board of directors has determined that each member of our audit committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
-Mr. Kay was appointed in April 2016 as the new chairperson of our audit committee and is considered an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
+Our Board of Directors has determined that each member of our audit committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
+Mr. Kay is the chairperson of our audit committee and is considered an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
 Mr. Kay serves as our audit committee financial expert, as defined under SEC rules.
-Our audit committee met five (5) times during 2017.
+Our audit committee met five (5) times during 2019.

 Our audit committee is responsible for, among other things: